Typically, Listeriosis affects older adults, pregnant women, infants and adults with compromised immune systems.

 September 12, 2011 - The outbreak is announced by the CDC.
-A total of 15 persons infected with the outbreak have been reported from four states.
+A total of 15 persons infected were reported from four states.
 All illnesses started on or after August 15, 2011.

-September 14, 2011 - The FDA issues a press release to announce that Jensen Farms has issued a voluntary recall of its Rocky Ford-brand cantaloupes after being linked to a multistate outbreak of listeriosis.
+September 14, 2011 - The US Food and Drug Administration issues a press release to announce that Jensen Farms has issued a voluntary recall of its Rocky Ford-brand cantaloupes after being linked to a multistate outbreak of listeriosis.
 In total, 147 illnesses and 33 deaths are reported in 28 states.

-September 26, 2013 - Eric and Ryan Jensen, brothers who owned Jensen Farms, are taken into custody and charged with introducing tainted cantaloupe into interstate commerce.
+September 26, 2013 - Eric and Ryan Jensen, brothers who own Jensen Farms, are taken into custody and charged with introducing tainted cantaloupe into interstate commerce.

 October 22, 2013 -The Jensen brothers plead guilty to misdemeanor charges.

-January 28, 2014 - The Jensen brothers are sentenced to five years' probation, including six months in home detention, for their role in a 2011 listeriosis outbreak.
+January 28, 2014 - They are sentenced to five years' probation, including six months in home detention, for their role in the 2011 listeriosis outbreak.

 Ricotta Cheese - 2012

 September 10, 2012 - Multistate outbreak of listeriosis associated with Frescolina Marte Brand Ricotta Salata Cheese.
 Forever Cheese, Inc., initiates a voluntary recall of Frescolina Marte Brand Ricotta Salata Cheese with a single lot number.
 Four days later, Forever Cheese, Inc., expands the recall and removes all cheese related to the Italian exporter from the market.